Mequam/pydice/README.md

-# Pydice
+# SamGob

+## Samon Goblin

+### for all of the dice goblins in the world

-pydice is a simple script for parsing the pydice programming language!
+samgob is a simple script for parsing the pydice programming language!

-pydice is a small language designed to be run in a terminal environment and concisely roll dice.
+samgob is a small language designed to be run in a terminal environment and concisely roll dice.
 The idea is to use consice syntax in order to describe complex rolls in simple ways.

 as a taste a simple query to generate 100 characters by rolling 4 d 6 dropping the lowest value and re rolling